junxit/us-congress-bills-117/metadata.md

 - 2022-12-14 — Pursuant to the provisions of H. Res.
 1518, Ms. DeLauro called up H.R.
 1437 and moved that the House agree to the Senate amendment with an amendment. (consideration: CR H9811, H9813-9815)
 - 2022-12-14 — Resolving differences -- House actions: On motion that the House agree with an amendment to the Senate amendment Agreed to by the Yeas and Nays: 224 - 201 (Roll No. 523).
 - 2022-12-14 — The previous question was ordered pursuant to the rule.
+- 2022-12-15 — Amendment SA 6534 proposed by Senator Schumer. (consideration: CR S7220; text: CR S7220) To add an effective date.
+- 2022-12-15 — Amendment SA 6535 proposed by Senator Schumer to Amendment SA 6534. (consideration: CR S7220; text: CR S7220) To modify the effective date.
+- 2022-12-15 — Amendment SA 6536 proposed by Senator Schumer. (consideration: CR S7220; text: CR S7220) To add an effective date.
+- 2022-12-15 — Amendment SA 6537 proposed by Senator Schumer to Amendment SA 6536 (the instructions of the motion to refer). (consideration: CR S7220; text: CR S7220) To modify the effective date.
+- 2022-12-15 — Amendment SA 6538 proposed by Senator Schumer to Amendment SA 6537. (consideration: CR S7220; text: CR S7220) To modify the effective date.
+- 2022-12-15 — Amendment SA 6540 proposed by Senator Scott FL. (consideration: CR S7240-7241; text: CR S7240) To rescind certain funding provided to the Internal Revenue Service under section 10301 of Public Law 117-169 and to protect American small businesses, gig workers, and freelancers by repealing the burdensome American Rescue Plan Act of 2021 transactions reporting threshold.
+- 2022-12-15 — Amendment SA 6540, under the order of 12/15/22, not having achieved 60 votes in the affirmative, was not agreed to in Senate by Yea-Nay Vote.
+45 - 47.
+Record Vote Number: 397.
+- 2022-12-15 — Amendment SA 6541 proposed by Senator Lee. (consideration: CR S7238-7240) In the nature of a substitute.
+- 2022-12-15 — Amendment SA 6541, as modified, not agreed to in Senate by Yea-Nay Vote.
+35 - 56.
+Record Vote Number: 398. (text as modified: CR S7238-7239)
+- 2022-12-15 — Measure laid before Senate by motion. (consideration: CR S7219-7226, S7237-7242)
+- 2022-12-15 — Message on House action received in Senate and at desk: House amendment to Senate amendment.
+- 2022-12-15 — Motion by Senator Lee to concur in the House amendment to the Senate amendment to H.R.
+1437 with an amendment (SA 6541 as modified) made in Senate.
+(CR S7238)
+- 2022-12-15 — Motion by Senator Lee to concur in the House amendment to the Senate amendment to H.R.
+1437 with an amendment (SA 6541 as modified) was not agreed to by Yea-Nay Vote.
+35 - 56.
+Record Vote Number: 398.
+- 2022-12-15 — Motion by Senator Schumer to concur in the House amendment to the Senate amendment to H.R.
+1437 made in Senate.
+(CR S7220)
+- 2022-12-15 — Motion by Senator Schumer to concur in the House amendment to the Senate amendment to H.R.
+1437 with an amendment (SA 6534) made in Senate.
+(CR S7220)
+- 2022-12-15 — Motion by Senator Schumer to concur in the House amendment to the Senate amendment to H.R.
+1437 with an amendment (SA 6534) withdrawn in Senate by Unanimous Consent.
+- 2022-12-15 — Motion by Senator Schumer to refer to Senate Committee on Appropriations the House message to accompany H.R.
+1437 with instructions to report back forthwith with the following amendment (SA 6536) made in Senate.
+- 2022-12-15 — Motion by Senator Schumer to refer to Senate Committee on Appropriations the House message to accompany H.R.
+1437 with instructions to report back forthwith with the following amendment (SA 6536) withdrawn in Senate by Unanimous Consent. (consideration: CR S7220)
+- 2022-12-15 — Motion by Senator Scott of Florida to concur in the House amendment to the Senate amendment to H.R.
+1437 with an amendment (SA 6540) made in Senate.
+(CR S7240)
+- 2022-12-15 — Motion by Senator Scott of Florida to concur in the House amendment to the Senate amendment to H.R.
+1437 with an amendment (SA 6540) under the order of 12/15/22, not having achieved 60 votes in the affirmative, was not agreed to by Yea-Nay Vote.
+45 - 47.
+Record Vote Number: 397.
+- 2022-12-15 — Motion to proceed to consideration of measure agreed to in Senate by Yea-Nay Vote.
+75 - 20.
+Record Vote Number: 393.
+- 2022-12-15 — Proposed amendment SA 6534 withdrawn in Senate.
+- 2022-12-15 — Proposed amendment SA 6536 withdrawn in Senate.
+- 2022-12-15 — Resolving differences -- Senate actions: Senate agreed, under the order of 12/15/22, having achieved 60 votes in the affirmative, to the House amendment to the Senate amendment to H.R.
+1437 by Yea-Nay Vote.
+71 - 19.
+Record Vote Number: 399.
+- 2022-12-15 — Roll call votes on amendments in Senate: Amendment SA 6540, under the order of 12/15/22, not having achieved 60 votes in the affirmative, was not agreed to in Senate by Yea-Nay Vote.
+45 - 47.
+Record Vote Number: 397.
+- 2022-12-15 — Roll call votes on amendments in Senate: Amendment SA 6541, as modified, not agreed to in Senate by Yea-Nay Vote.
+35 - 56.
+Record Vote Number: 398.
+- 2022-12-15 — SA 6535 fell when SA 6534 withdrawn.
+- 2022-12-15 — SA 6537 fell when SA 6536 withdrawn.
+- 2022-12-15 — SA 6538 fell when SA 6537 fell.
+- 2022-12-15 — Senate agreed, under the order of 12/15/22, having achieved 60 votes in the affirmative, to the House amendment to the Senate amendment to H.R.
+1437 by Yea-Nay Vote.
+71 - 19.
+Record Vote Number: 399.
+- 2022-12-15 — Senate amendment not agreed to: Amendment SA 6540, under the order of 12/15/22, not having achieved 60 votes in the affirmative, was not agreed to in Senate by Yea-Nay Vote.
+45 - 47.
+Record Vote Number: 397.
+- 2022-12-15 — Senate amendment not agreed to: Amendment SA 6541, as modified, not agreed to in Senate by Yea-Nay Vote.
+35 - 56.
+Record Vote Number: 398.
+- 2022-12-15 — Senate amendment proposed (on the floor): Amendment SA 6534 proposed by Senator Schumer.
+- 2022-12-15 — Senate amendment proposed (on the floor): Amendment SA 6535 proposed by Senator Schumer to Amendment SA 6534.
+- 2022-12-15 — Senate amendment proposed (on the floor): Amendment SA 6536 proposed by Senator Schumer.
+- 2022-12-15 — Senate amendment proposed (on the floor): Amendment SA 6537 proposed by Senator Schumer to Amendment SA 6536 (the instructions of the motion to refer).
+- 2022-12-15 — Senate amendment proposed (on the floor): Amendment SA 6538 proposed by Senator Schumer to Amendment SA 6537.
+- 2022-12-15 — Senate amendment proposed (on the floor): Amendment SA 6540 proposed by Senator Scott FL.
+- 2022-12-15 — Senate amendment proposed (on the floor): Amendment SA 6541 proposed by Senator Lee.
+- 2022-12-15 — Senate amendment submitted
+- 2022-12-15 — Senate amendment submitted
+- 2022-12-15 — Senate amendment submitted
+- 2022-12-15 — Senate amendment submitted
+- 2022-12-15 — Senate amendment submitted
+- 2022-12-15 — Senate amendment submitted
+- 2022-12-15 — Senate amendment submitted
+- 2022-12-16 — Became Public Law No: 117-229.
+- 2022-12-16 — Became Public Law No: 117-229.
+- 2022-12-16 — Message on Senate action sent to the House.
+- 2022-12-16 — Presented to President.
+- 2022-12-16 — Presented to President.
+- 2022-12-16 — Signed by President.
+- 2022-12-16 — Signed by President.